 I calculated: Four million for the plot along with the registration fee.
 Two million for the construction.
 One million for the interiors.
 The official said the bank tries its best to ensure well-being of the customers, and offers an amount that lets the customer have at least forty percent of his monthly pay for himself.
 I asked him if I was eligible for a loan of seven million.
 He said I was eligible for about two million, given the kind of loan, my credit score and my monthly income.
 This was apparently with a conservative, safe interest rate.

-What I also learned was, I would be paying almost 210% back to the bank by the end.
+What I also learned was, I would be paying almost 210% back to the bank by the end of the EMI tenure.
 Reducing the tenure was not an option because of my income, and keeping in mind that the bank would not take more than 60% of my salary.

 Going for a flat was the alternative.

 A building is an immovable asset.
-Those who do not know what that is, a building is an asset that cannot move.
+Those who do not know what that is, a building is an asset that cannot move (I know).
 Why does this matter?
 The value of the asset depends on its surroundings as well.
-If the surroundings develop to a great extent, the value of the property goes up.
+If the surroundings develop well, the value of the property goes up.
 Bus stops, malls, schools, Metro stations, etc. appreciate the value.
 If the surroundings deteriorate, or two years later, someone finds out that the sewage line and the water line are right next to each other in the locality (and the information goes public—ahem), the value of the property will plummet.
-Apart from this, the whether the property being movable or immovable determines the depreciation.
+Apart from this, the property being movable or immovable determines the depreciation.

 I would not have to worry much about the depreciation if I were owning an entire plot, because the value of a plot almost always appreciates.
 Compared to the appreciation of the land value, the depreciation of the constructed building would be too low to worry about.
 But not in case of a flat.
 When buying a flat, you would be owning an undivided share (or UDS) of the plot where the flat is.
 Essentially, you divide the total area of the land among the owners of the houses in the building, based on how big their houses are.
 For instance, if a plot (60″ × 40″) has four houses divided among two floors, of which two houses are 800 sqft. big and the other two are 600 sqft. big, the UDS for those who own the 800 sqft. houses would be: